Visit the institution website for COVID‑19 updates

 You also need grade C in English Language and Mathematics at GCSE, or the equivalent.
-You need to pass the professional skills tests before the start of the course.

 As this course leads to a professional qualification, student teachers are required to undertake a Disclosure and Barring Service (DBS) Enhanced Disclosure and Work Health Assessment.
 You'll also need to complete Safeguarding Training.